sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 For example, a clever compiler might replace `%x = mul i8 %y, 2` (`x = y * 2`) with `%x = shl i8 %y, 1` (`x` = `y` [shift left][shl] `1`).
 While these optimizations may ["delight hackers"][delight], they are also extremely tricky to get right for edge cases and boundary conditions.

-Alive's specific focus was inspired by the author's previous work on [CSmith][], which found that the single buggiest file in LLVM was in the instruction combiner, the home of over 20,000-C++-lines (!) of peephole optimizations.
+Alive's specific focus was inspired by the author's previous work on [CSmith][], which found that the single buggiest file in LLVM was in the instruction combiner, home of over 20,000-C++-lines (!) of peephole optimizations.
 Since its publication in 2015, Alive has been used to fix and prevent dozens of bugs and improve code concision in production LLVM.

 [shl]: https://en.wikipedia.org/wiki/Arithmetic_shift